cap-tee/cheri-docs/morello/BareMetalOnMorello/BuildOptions/BuildOptions.md

 ## Firmware

 For both approaches the minimum firmware required is the SCP/MCP and the Trusted Firmware-A. This amounts to the following files, where the `scp_fw.bin` encompasses both the scp ram firmware and the trusted firmware.
+Note that although the trusted firmware is present, it is not loaded because the SCP firmware is modified so that baremetal code can be run at EL3 instead.

 `scp_romfw.elf, mcp_romfw.elf, scp_fw.bin`